Aberdulais: Amenities and attractions

 Local attractions include a canal and the Cefn Coed Colliery Museum.
 Aberdulais Falls and the associated industrial infrastructure are in the care of the National Trust in recognition of the site's value as a key part of the region's industrial heritage.
 The water wheel at Aberdulais falls produces £20,000 worth of electricity that powers the site, and the surplus is sold back to the national grid.

 Several of the old buildings remain, and the tall smokestack of the tinplate works towers above the site.
 The school house for the children of the workers survives.
 The remains of a bridge that formerly linked the site by a tramway to the Tennant Canal can be seen.

 Government and politics

 Aberdulais is also the name of an electoral ward covering the village.
-It is a constituent of the parish of Blaenhonddan.
-The electoral ward of Aberdulais includes some or all of the settlements of Aberdulais and Cilfrew in the parliamentary constituency of Neath.
+It is a constituent of the community of Blaenhonddan.
+The electoral ward of Aberdulais includes some or all of the settlements of Aberdulais and Cilfrew in the parliamentary constituency of Neath and Swansea East.
 Most of the ward consists of woodland and farmland with a small residential area to the far south.
 Aberdulais is bounded by the wards of Crynant to the north; Resolven to the east; Tonna to the south; and Cadoxton and Bryncoch North to the west.

+In the 2022 local council elections the results were: